tarantool/doc/doc/book/box/atomic.rst

 This model makes all programmatic locks unnecessary: cooperative multitasking ensures that there will be no concurrency around a resource, no race conditions, and no memory consistency issues.
-The way to achieve this is quite simple: in a critical code sections, don't use yields, explicit or implicit, and no one can interfere into the code execution.
+The way to achieve this is quite simple: in critical sections, don't use yields, explicit or implicit, and no one can interfere into the code execution.

 When requests are small, for example simple UPDATE or INSERT or DELETE or SELECT,